 Professor Courtine started his research by implanting electrodes in the spines of injured rats to see if they could move again.
 Professor Courtine’s work in Switzerland comes after significant studies conducted at the University of California, Los Angeles, with Professor Reggie Edgerton.

-In Australia, Professor Bryce Vissel from the University of Technology Sydney (UTS) is leading the effort to bring a new form of epidural stimulation to Australian spinal cord injury patients.
+In Australia, Professor Bryce Vissel from the University of Technology Sydney (UTS) is working to bring a new form of epidural stimulation to Australian spinal cord injury patients.

 We at SpinalCure are proud of the pivotal role we have played in establishing neuro-stimulation research in Australia.